-In this study, the authors validated a HS-SPME method after the optimization of different factors that may influence the results, such as pH of urine sample, fiber coating, time of incubation, and time and temperature of extraction.
-They tested different conditions (3 pH levels, time and temperatures of extraction, temperature of incubation) and fibers (5 types of SPME fibers), amongst these the best results were obtained with the exposition of 2 mL of urine sample with optimal pH 2.0.
+In this study, the authors validated an HS-SPME method after the optimization of different factors that may influence the results, such as the pH of the urine sample, fiber coating, time of incubation, and time and temperature of extraction.
+They tested different conditions (three pH levels, time, and temperatures of extraction, temperature of incubation) and fibers (five types of SPME fibers); amongst these, the best results were obtained with the exposition of 2 mL of a urine sample with optimal pH 2.0.

-The use of an acidic pH value confirmed a better HS-SPME extraction in terms of the total of compounds and total chromatographic peak area, but strong acidic conditions may determine some error due to chemical degradation of some pH-sensitive compounds.
+The use of an acidic pH value confirmed a better HS-SPME extraction in terms of the total of compounds and total chromatographic peak area, but strong acidic conditions may determine some errors due to the chemical degradation of some pH-sensitive compounds.

-Moreover, the fiber with highest and better performance for urinary volatile metabolites was divinylbenzene/polydimethylsiloxane (DVB/PDMS).
-The optimal analytical performance was obtained also with addition of 0.59 g of NaCl, 9 min of incubation and extraction at $68\,^{\circ}\text{C}$ in 24 min.
+Moreover, the fiber with the highest and better performance for urinary volatile metabolites was divinylbenzene/polydimethylsiloxane (DVB/PDMS).
+The optimal analytical performance was also obtained with the addition of 0.59 g of NaCl, 9 min of incubation, and extraction at $68\,^{\circ}\text{C}$ in 24 min.

-This method was simple, solvent-free, inexpensive, fast with combination of extraction, and preconcentration of sample with minimal pre-treatment.
-[42]
+This method was simple, solvent-free, inexpensive, and fast, with a combination of extraction and preconcentration of a sample with minimal pre-treatment [41].

-Deeva et al. validated an SPME method to obtain preconcentration of VOCs in urine sample of patients with prostate cancer already confirmed by prostatic puncture biopsy, for subsequent non-target GC-MS analysis.
+Deeva et al. validated an SPME method to obtain preconcentration of VOCs in the urine sample of patients with prostate cancer already confirmed by prostatic puncture biopsy for subsequent non-target GC-MS analysis.

-In this procedure, 3 mL of urine with 0.3 g of sodium chloride was placed inside the headspace vial, the extraction equilibrium was obtained with stirring (250 rpm) on the hotplate.
-100-μm-thick polydimethylsiloxane fibers were used for SPME, these fibers were treated al 250° C for 15 minutes to remove impurities before sample analysis.
-The fibers were placed in the headspace above the urine samples for 20 minutes at 50 °C, and then were inserted into the hot GC injector with the adsorbed analytes, which were desorbed for 4 min in splitless modes.
-After this procedure, the samples were analyzed with GC-MS. This method showed a very high sensitivity, specificity, and accuracy, and might be a good approach in non-invasive prostate cancer screening.
-[43]
+In this procedure, 3 mL of urine with 0.3~g of sodium chloride was placed inside the headspace vial.
+The extraction equilibrium was obtained with stirring (250 rpm) on the hotplate.
+The 100- $\mu$ m-thick polydimethylsiloxane fibers were used for SPME.
+These fibers were treated at 250 °C for 15 min to remove impurities before sample analysis.
+The fibers were placed in the headspace above the gas of the urine samples for 20 min at 50 °C and then were inserted into the hot GC injector with the adsorbed analytes, which were desorbed for 4 min in splitless modes.
+After this procedure, the samples were analyzed with GC-MS. This method showed a very high sensitivity, specificity, and accuracy, and might be a good approach in non-invasive prostate cancer screening [42].